doruo/fedora-hyprland-custom-installer/README.md

 ### Work In Progress

-Still not working, unstable and some things need to be corrected.
+Still unstable and some things needs to be corrected.